Welcome to the little page for Transformers aimed at little kids, typically

 more rugged and less complicated than the 1-2-3 toys.
 They all originally

-had cutesy Autobot symbols, but now have their own stylized G symbol.
+had cutesy Autobot symbols, but later for their own stylized G symbol.
 They

 also have bio notes (but not numerical techspecs).